Charlottesville suspect denied bond at first court appearance

 "No sir," Fields answered when Chief Judge Robert H. Downer Jr. asked him if he could afford a lawyer.

-The 20-year-old was assigned court-appointed attorney Charles Webber and given a August 25 return court date.
+The 20-year-old was assigned court-appointed attorney Charles Weber and given an August 25 return court date.

+Related: GoDaddy to Pull Plug on Daily Stormer After Article Mocks Victim

 Fields told the court he earns $600 a week working for a private security company in Maumee, Ohio.
 During the 10-minute appearance, he mostly kept his head down and avoided looking directly into the camera.